Table of Contents

 • Preheat oven to 450°F.

-• Sift together flour, sugar, salt and baking powder in a large bowl.
+• Sift flour, sugar, salt, and baking powder in a large bowl.
 Add 1 cup softened butter and mix.
-Add 1 ½ cups cream and mix until a soft dough forms.
+Add 1½ cups cream and mix until a soft dough forms.

 • Knead the dough for a minute and roll out to about ½ inch thickness.
-Use a 3 inch circle cookie/biscuit cutter and place rounds on cookie sheet.
+Use a 3-inch circle cookie/biscuit cutter and place rounds on a cookie sheet.
 Brush with ¼ cup melted butter and bake for 12-14 minutes (or until golden brown).
-These will be thicker and more biscuit-y than cake.
+These will be thicker and more biscuity than cake.

-• Make whipped cream with remaining whipping cream by beating the cream and vanilla until thickened and soft peaks form.
+• Make whipped cream: Beat the remaining whipping cream and vanilla until thickened and soft peaks form.

-• Make short cakes by adding cake, then whipped cream and strawberries with another cake on top.
+• To assemble: Place a shortcake on the plate, top with whipped cream and strawberries, then top with another shortcake.
 Add strawberries and more cream on top if desired.

 Notes

-• To keep the strawberries from becoming overly juicy I only “sweat” them in sugar for about 30-45 minutes.
+• To keep the strawberries from becoming overly juicy we only “sweat” them in sugar for about 30-45 minutes.

-• I make sure to bake tender cakes by measuring the flour accurately and I do not overwork the dough.
+• Make sure to bake tender cakes by measuring the flour accurately and do not overwork the dough.

 Prep ahead.
-To prepare this dessert ahead of time, just bake the biscuits, make the whipped cream, and slice the strawberries (do not add sugar until 30 minutes before assembling), and store them separately until you’re ready to assemble and serve.
+To prepare this dessert ahead of time, bake the biscuits, make the whipped cream, and slice the strawberries (do not add sugar until 30 minutes before assembling).
+Store them separately until you’re ready to assemble and serve.

 Leftovers can be stored in an airtight container in the fridge for 1-2 days.
 The cake layer will absorb moisture from the cream and berries, but can still be eaten.